Korean War Legacy Project

 Embed:

-Civilians Digging In The Trash to Survive
+Civilians Digging in the Trash to Survive

 Tags: Seoul,Civilians,Depression,Food,Front lines,Impressions of Korea,Living conditions,Physical destruction,Poverty,Women